Intern Permit

 Both the supervising optometrist(s) and the Intern must register by completing an application with the Board, and the optometrist seeking Intern Permit must pay the applicable registration fee.
 The application form is available on the Board website at: https://www.ncoptometry.org/board-policies/provisional-license-and-application.

 The supervising optometrist must have been licensed for a minimum of five years in North Carolina and his/her license must be in good standing as outlined in criteria 3 above.
+The Board’s Executive Director can make an exception to this rule if an optometrist has completed a residency or can show equivalent experience.

 Direct supervision required: the supervising optometrist must be physically present within the practice location when the Intern is examining patients or providing optometric services.
 The practice location must be registered as a primary or branch office and must be located in North Carolina.
 Being absent from the practice location but being “available by phone” or “by computer” does not constitute direct supervision.
 Additional “direct supervision” requirements for the supervising optometrist are discussed in paragraphs 4, 5, and 6 below.